 Over the weekend I attended Australia’s first micromobility conference.
 The sessions were organised into themes reflecting the challenges Australia faces in transitioning its transport network and urban planning – from car and highway dominated streets to a safer, lower emission and more pleasant city permitting cycling, walking and other journeys.

-While I work as a software engineer in a non-urbanist role at Atlassian, I do a lot of volunteering surveying cycling infrastructure data for OpenStreetMap, work on side projects about transit and urban planning, and generally advocate for better public spaces and cycling infrastructure.
+While I work as a software engineer in a non-urbanist role, I do a lot of volunteering surveying cycling infrastructure data for OpenStreetMap, work on side projects about transit and urban planning, and generally advocate for better public spaces and cycling infrastructure.

 It was brilliant to be in a room filled with like minded people from all walks of life – transport planners from councils, consultants working in active transport, entrepreneurs sharing their challenges, and advocates from local and overseas organisations.